What is a reasonable accommodation?

 7 24 C.F.R. § 8.3(b), under definition of "individual with handicaps"; 29 C.F.R. § 1630.2(j)(1) (which states that an impairment or group of impairments is substantially limiting if it prevents or significantly restricts the duration, manner, or conditions under which an individual can perform one or more major life activities G.L. c.
 151B, § 1(20 804 C.M.R. § 2.03(2).

 8 An impairment will still be considered disabling even if it is episodic or in remission if it would substantially limit a major life activity when active.
 42 U.S.C. §12102(4)(D) as amended by the ADA Amendments Act of 2008.
 In addition, a determination whether an impairment substantially limits a major life activity shall be made without regard to ameliorative measures.
-Ameliorative measures include, but are not limited to, aids such as medication, medical supplies, prosthetics, hearing aids, mobility devices, etc. See fuller list with exclusions at 42 U.S.C §12102(E see also Department of Housing and Community Development, Public Notice: 2009-11, p.
+Ameliorative measures include, but are not limited to, aids such as medication, medical supplies, prosthetics, hearing aids, mobility devices, etc. See fuller list with exclusions at 42 U.S.C §12102(E see also Executive Office of Housing and Livable Communities, Public Notice: 2009-11, p.
 2 fn.
 1; Dahill v.
 Police Dept. of Boston, 434 Mass.
 233 (2001), for analysis of applicability to state anti-discrimination law.

 942 U.S.C. § 12102(2 24 C.F.R. § 100.201(c).